PennLINC/CuBIDS/docs/example.rst

 We have installed CuBIDS, DataLad, and the bids-validator inside a conda environment titled “test-env.”
-In this example, we use the bids-validator version 1.7.2. using a different version of the validator may result in slightly different validation csv printouts.
+In this example, we use the bids-validator version 1.7.2.
+Using a different version of the validator may result in slightly different validation csv printouts.
 Throughout this example, we use DataLad for version control.